trinlol/Stylus-themes/README.md

         --border-color: #1E232B;
         --hover: #131721;
 Change the ChatBot's user color by CTRL+F "#shout .chatBot" Might be some other stuff I forgot to mention that you will need to change.
-CTRL+F is your friend :)
+Code is quite messy <sorry> :)
 ```

 Credit to [m-fed](https://userstyles.world/style/2855/gamesense-pub-theme) for the base.